Batman: The Video Game: Reception

 Batman: The Video Game garnered generally favorable reception from critics.
 Electronic Gaming Monthlys four reviewers praised the intermission cutscenes, challenging bosses, and different weapons.
-While the graphics received praise for matching the film's mood, they felt it detracted from the game's overall appeal and added that its gameplay could get repetitive.
+While the graphics received praise for matching the film's mood, they felt it detracted from the overall appeal and added that its gameplay could get repetitive.
 Computer and Video Games Paul Rand lauded the presentation for its forbidding backgrounds, Batman's main sprite, and cutscenes.
-Rand also celebrated the game's soundscapes and frenetic gameplay.
-ACEs Euguene Lacey praised the game's atmospheric audiovisual presentation and gameplay, but commented that its overall appeal depends largely on being a Batman fan and noted its difficulty.
+Rand also celebrated the soundscapes and frenetic gameplay.
+ACEs Euguene Lacey praised the atmospheric audiovisual presentation and gameplay, but commented that its overall appeal depends largely on being a Batman fan and noted its difficulty.

 Joysticks Jean-Marc Demoly regarded the game as an excellent achievement on the NES, highlighting its dark graphics, sordid atmosphere, music, playability, and controls.
-Player Ones Patrick Giordano applauded the visuals for their gothic-esque look and animated sequences.
-Giordano also praised the game's soundtrack, audio effects, and controls, but noted its learning curve.
-Raze found the game to be very good but considered the levels to be short.
-Mean Machines Matt Regan and Julian Rignall praised the game's presentation for its animated cutscenes, crisp visuals, addictive gameplay, and balanced difficulty, but saw the audio as the only shortcoming.
-Video Games Heinrich Lenhardt commended the game's thrilling music and said that the dark graphics have a certain charm, but emphasized that it will take some getting used to and criticized the cumbersome way of switching weapons.
+Player Ones Patrick Giordano applauded the visuals for their gothic look and animated sequences.
+Giordano also praised the soundtrack, audio effects, and controls, but noted the learning curve.
+Raze found the game to be very good, but considered the levels to be short.
+Mean Machines Matt Regan and Julian Rignall praised the presentation for its animated cutscenes, crisp visuals, addictive gameplay, and balanced difficulty, but saw the audio as the only shortcoming.
+Video Games Heinrich Lenhardt commended the thrilling music and said the dark graphics have a certain charm, but emphasized that it will take some getting used to and criticized the cumbersome way of switching weapons.

 Play Times Rainer Rosshirt found the game to be highly playable and gave positive remarks for its audiovisual department.
-Total!s Andy Dyer expressed admiration for the game's atmospheric backgrounds and gameplay but remarked that the soundscapes were not its best aspect.
-Nintendo Magazine System (Official Nintendo Magazine) rated it as a first-class title and considered its gameplay to be addictive, but highlighted the high level of difficulty.
+Total!s Andy Dyer expressed admiration for the atmospheric backgrounds and gameplay, but remarked that the soundscapes were not its best aspect.
+Nintendo Magazine System (Official Nintendo Magazine) rated it as a first-class title and considered its gameplay to be addictive, but mentioned the high level of difficulty.
 Super Gamer labelled it as one of the best platform games released on the NES, stating that the graphics captured the atmosphere and feel of Batman.
 AllGames Brett Alan Weiss called it "one of the best superhero games for the NES".
 In a retrospective outlook, Hardcore Gaming 101s Chris Rasa highlighted its visuals, responsive controls, level design, and soundtrack, writing that "Sunsoft's first attempt at a Batman game remains its best".